DanielE-J/Pancake-palace/README.md

 For tablet, desktops and laptops

-### Lower navigation with opening hours, location, newsletter and contact information
+### Lower navigation with opening hours, location, newsletter, contact and socials

 * Includes a lower navigation section with opening hours, location, newsletter and contact information.
 * Offers essential information and enhancing user experience and facilitating easy communication with the business.